integratenetworks/FortiGate/VPN/Static VTI/readme.md

 # Verification
 At this point the tunnel should automatically be established if the peer device is already configured and configured correctly.
-Run the command diagnose vpn ike gateway, this will show the IKE (Phase 1) gateways and state.
+Run the command **diagnose vpn ike gateway**, this will show the IKE (Phase 1) gateways and state.
 You can determine if the tunnel is up, look for status: established.
 ```ruby
 DC1-HUB # diagnose vpn ike gateway
 vd: root/0